 ABOUT > MISSION

-• Heal the schism between science and spirituality while defining a new understanding of what it means to be human, inspired by the mystics and grounded in modern Science.
+• Heal the schism between science and spirituality while forging a new understanding of what it means to be human - inspired by the mystics and grounded in modern science.

-• Develop and share resources that facilitate the integration of this new understanding into daily life
+• Develop and share resources to facilitate the integration of this experience into daily life.

-SAND provides a model for this new reintegration by creating a forum for deep and respectful dialogue across fields and disciplines through conferences, media, online community and local gatherings.
+SAND provides for this reintegration by creating a forum for deep and respectful dialogue across disciplines - with conferences, media, online community and local gatherings.